-- the Institute of Chartered Accountants of Scotland:
+- the Institute of Chartered Accountants of Scotland;

 - · Chartered Accountants Ireland; or

 - another approved regulator.

-Legal services affiliate status does not confer membership of ICAEW or entitle the individual or body corporate to use the title 'chartered accountant'.
-However, it does mean that a legal services affiliate is bound by the same rules and regulations that govern a member of ICAEW.
+Probate affiliate status does not confer membership of ICAEW or entitle the individual or body corporate to use the title 'chartered accountant'.
+However, it does mean that a probate affiliate is bound by the same rules and regulations that govern a member of ICAEW.

-Granting legal services affiliate status
+Granting probate affiliate status

-- 8.1 Legal services affiliate status does not give the legal services affiliate any rights other than those contained in these regulations.
-Neither the legal services affiliate nor his accredited legal services firm shall make any public representation that the legal services affiliate has any rights other than those contained in these legal services regulations. - 8.2 A person must apply for legal services affiliate status in the manner decided by ICAEW.
-To carry out its responsibilities under these legal services affiliate regulations, ICAEW may make any enquiries necessary to assess the eligibility of the applicant. - 8.3 ICAEW may grant legal services affiliate status if it is satisfied that the applicant: - a is a fit and proper person to be granted legal services affiliate status; - b has agreed to comply with these regulations; - c has agreed to observe and uphold ICAEW's Code of Ethics; and - d has agreed to provide ICAEW with all the information it needs. - 8.4 ICAEW may, on receiving an application for legal services affiliate status: - a grant legal services affiliate status; - b reject the application; - c grant legal services affiliate status with restrictions or conditions; or - d postpone consideration of the application. - 8.5 ICAEW may at any time vary or end a restriction or condition made under regulation 8.4.
+8.1 Probate affiliate status does not give the probate affiliate any rights other than those contained in these regulations.
+Neither the probate affiliate nor his accredited probate firm shall make any public representation that the probate affiliate has any rights other than those contained in these probate affiliate regulations.

+- 8.2 A person must apply for probate affiliate status in the manner decided by ICAEW.
+To carry out its responsibilities under these probate affiliate regulations, ICAEW may make any enquiries necessary to assess the eligibility of the applicant. - 8.3 ICAEW may grant probate affiliate status if it is satisfied that the applicant: - a is a fit and proper person to be granted probate affiliate status; - b has agreed to comply with these regulations; - c has agreed to observe and uphold ICAEW's Code of Ethics; and - d has agreed to provide ICAEW with all the information it needs. - 8.4 ICAEW may, on receiving an application for probate affiliate status: - a grant probate affiliate status; - b reject the application; - c grant probate affiliate status with restrictions or conditions; or - d postpone consideration of the application. - 8.5 ICAEW may at any time vary or end a restriction or condition made under Regulation 8.4.